-If you or someone you know has experienced an overdose of clonidine, contact Zinnia Healing for help today.
+If you or someone you know has experienced an overdose of clonidine, contact Zinnia Health for help today.
 Their programs are designed for long-lasting treatment for substance and drug abuse, such as clonidine abuse.

 What Increases the Risk of a Clonidine Overdose?